Study: Optimizing Cell Viability During CHO Cell Freezing

 Alexander Fuchs

-Alexander is Head of Product Line Management & Product Innovation.
+Alexander is Director Product Innovation.
 He owns a wide range of experience and knowledge in various and different industries such as jewellery, manufacturing industry and biopharma, and multiple areas of activities due to his highly technical education and intensive insights.